elixir-europe/MARS/mars-cli/README.md

   Start a submission to the target repositories.

 Options:
-  --submit-to-ena BOOLEAN         Submit to ENA.
-  --submit-to-metabolights BOOLEAN
-                                  Submit to Metabolights.
-  --investigation-is-root BOOLEAN
-                                  Boolean indicating if the investigation is
+  -d, --development  Boolean indicating the usage of the development
-                                  the root of the ISA JSON.
-Set this to True if the ISA-JSON does not contain a 'investigation' field.
+                     environment of the target repositories.
+If not present, the production instances will be used.
   --help             Show this message and exit.

+Commands:
+  health-check       Check the health of the target repositories. set-password       Store a password in the keyring. submit             Start a submission to the target repositories. validate-isa-json  Validate the ISA JSON file.
 ```

 ## Development

-By default the mars-CLI will try to submit the ISA-JSON's metadata towards the repositories' production servers.
-Passing the development flag will run it in development mode and substitute the production servers with the development servers.
+By default, the mars-CLI will try to submit the ISA-JSON's metadata towards the repositories' production servers.
+Passing the development flag will run it in development mode and substitute the production servers with the development
+servers.

 ## Health check repository services